Beauty and Joy of Computing

-Seven out of the 10 largest STEM occupations are computer-related, and projected employment in computer-science related fields continues to grow.
-Yet colleges and universities are not preparing enough computer-science graduates to fill this demand.
+Seven out of the 10 largest STEM occupations are computer related, and projected employment in computer science-related fields continues to grow.
+Yet many students, especially Black and Latinx students, don’t have access to a computer science course at their school.
 EDC is at the forefront of a nationwide “Computer Science for All” movement to respond to this shortage by bringing computer science learning to more K–12 classrooms.

-With funding from the National Science Foundation, EDC is leading the Bringing a Rigorous Computer Science Principles Course to New York City (NYC) partnership.
-The partnership’s goal is to introduce more NYC public high school students to high-quality computer science courses, with a special emphasis on attracting and keeping students from groups historically underrepresented in computer science fields.
+With funding from the National Science Foundation, EDC led the Bringing a Rigorous Computer Science Principles Course to New York City (BJC4NYC) partnership.
+The partnership’s goal was to introduce more NYC public high school students to high-quality computer science courses, including Advanced Placement (AP) courses, with a special emphasis on attracting and keeping students from groups historically underrepresented in computer science fields.

-With its partners, EDC is carrying out several strategic strands of work:
+With its partners, EDC carried out several strategic strands of work:

-- Writing a high school AP CSP course rooted in the Beauty and Joy of Computing curriculum from the University of California, Berkeley
+- Developed a high school AP Computer Science Principles course rooted in the Beauty and Joy of Computing (BJC) curriculum from the University of California, Berkeley (UCB)

-- Designing professional development and implementation support for over 100 NYC teachers to prepare them to teach the course
+- Provided professional development and implementation support for teachers both inside and outside of NYC to prepare them to teach the course

-- Scaling up the project over four years to reach an estimated 2,000 NYC students and 6,000 students nationwide
+- Scaled up the project over seven years to reach over 200 NYC teachers and an estimated 25,000 NYC students, as well as many additional teachers and students nationwide

-- The course developed by EDC and UCB is endorsed by the College Board as an AP Computer Science Principles curriculum.
+- The BJC curriculum developed by EDC and UCB is endorsed by the College Board as an AP Computer Science Principles curriculum.

-University of California, Berkeley; New York City Department of Education; NYC Foundation for Computer Science Education; Haynie Research and Evaluation
+University of California, Berkeley; New York City Department of Education; North Carolina State University; NYC Foundation for Computer Science Education; Haynie Research and Evaluation